Funding, Collateral and Hedging: uncovering the mechanics and the subtleties of funding valuation adjustments: Collateralized Credit and Funding Valuation Adjustments

 \section{Collateralized Credit and Funding Valuation Adjustments}

-We develop a risk-neutral evaluation methodology for Bilateral Collateralized Credit Valuation Adjusted (CBVA) price which we extend to cover the case of Bilateral Collateralized Credit and Funding Valuation Adjusted (CFBVA) price by including funding costs.
+We develop a risk-neutral evaluation methodology for the Collateral-inclusive Bilateral (credit and debit) Valuation Adjusted (CBVA) price which we extend to cover the case of Collateral and Funding inclusive Bilateral (credit and debit) Valuation Adjusted (CFBVA) price by including funding costs.
 Along the way, we highlight the relevant market standards and agreements which we follow to derive such formulae.
 We refer the reader to \cite{BrigoCapponiPallaviciniPapatheodorou} for an extensive discussion of market considerations and of collateral mechanics, which also includes an analysis of credit valuation adjustments on interest rate swaps in presence of different collateralization strategies.

 In order to price a financial product (for example a derivative contract), we have to discount all the cash flows occurring after the trading position is entered.
 We can group them as follows: \begin{enumerate} \item product cash flows (e.g. coupons, dividends, etc\dots) inclusive of hedging instruments; \item cash flows required by the collateral margining procedure; \item cash flows required by the funding and investing procedures; \item cash flows occurring on default events. \end{enumerate}